pag4k/CS-DelaunayTriangulation/README.md

 # CS-DelaunayTriangulation

 A simple C# library that generates 2D Delaunay triangulations from generic types.
-It is based a sweep line algorithm were triangles are processed from left to right.
+It is based on a sweep line algorithm where triangles are processed from left to right.

 ## Getting Started